Denchick/trademarks/README.md

 ## Before the start

 Before the start, we should download and prepare data for the database.
-We need files inside the `ftp://ftp.euipo.europa.eu/Trademark/Full/2019` folder starting with `EUTMS_`.
+We need files inside the `ftp://ftp.euipo.europa.eu/Trademark/Full/2019`(username: `opendata` password: `kagar1n`) folder starting with `EUTMS_`.
 Let's download and unzip them:

 ```bash
 TRADEMARKS_DIR=$(mktemp -d)